rickb3n/Blackboard/README.md

-This repository contains assembler code solutions to some exercises and challenges related to ARM Cortex-A9 CPU of the Real Digital Blackboard. https://www.realdigital.org/hardware/blackboard
+This repository contains assembler code solutions to some exercises and challenges related to ARM Cortex-A9 CPU (Instruction set ARMv7) of the Real Digital Blackboard. https://www.realdigital.org/hardware/blackboard

 ⭐ **If you find this repository useful, consider leaving a star!**